Class (Cooper book): Reception

 Mary Cadogan reviewing the book in the Birmingham Daily Post described it as a humorous work that treats the concept of class without snideness or superiority.
 She stated that depictions of the upper and middle classes had "deadly precision", but that the book was less successful in its coverage of working class lives.
 Cadogan does also recognise that Cooper understands that class distinctions "fray at the edges" which introduces complexity to the analysis.
 Diana Pulson writing in the Liverpool Daily Post criticised the characterisation as "pretentious".
 Upon its publication, Ralf Dahrendorf reviewed it for the London Review of Books, describing the work as one where "the characters are fun, the observations acute".
 Comparisons were immediately drawn to Nancy Mitford at publication by both Pulson and Dahrendorf, with the latter characterising her writing style as "somewhere between Nancy Mitford and a Daily Mail column".

 Promotion of the publication included a book tour to Australia in May 1980.
+Cooper's account of the tour was serialised at the time, then subsequently published in the volume Jolly Marsupial, which was published in 1982.'